zshi719/2025-Data-24100/project_assignments/part_4.md

 Your code must conform to all the requirements of [Part III](./part_3.md) and there does not need to be any changes to the API, the goal is to get your code in a good space before we begin our next bit addition.

+### Additional Fixes

+Please correct all of the feedback for Part III.
+A portion of the grade will be set to making sure that your code continues to pass the standards set by Part III.

 ## How will this be graded

 - We will check out the code at the commit hash that you submit.